czbiohub-sf/dashit/dashit/contrib/design_guides_scripts/README.md

 3. Number of reads covered by site
 4. Cumulative number of reads hit

-You should use this file to generate an elbow plot, with guide sequence on the x-axis and number of reads covered by site/total reads hit.
+You should use this file to generate an elbow plot, with guide sequence on the x-axis and number of reads covered by site/total reads hit on the y-axis.

 ### Your formatted score_guides output file
 Your formatted CSV (`final_guides_scored.csv`) will contain five columns